 Our 6-hour, one day seminar provided the basics of how to initiate and complete a capital improvement project in your school district.
 We took a step-by-step look at the process from project initiation through construction, as well as everything in between.

-Developed for Superintendents and Business Officials, LaBella K-12 project managers Kevin Rademacher and Michael Short presented this program with retired School Business Official Steven Ayers.
+Developed for Superintendents and Business Officials, LaBella K-12 studio manager Kevin Rademacher presents the program with retired School Business Official Steven Ayers.